moefuerst/kirby3-micropub-request/README.md

       // All the properties of the post, already standardized into a predictable data array
       $content = $request->body()->toArray();

-      // Access the attachments, already downloaded and ready as Kirby\Http\Request\Files Object
+      // Access the attachments, already downloaded and ready as Kirby\Toolkit\Obj Object
       $files = $request->files();

       // Support for Micropub extensions like 'post-status'